2026 California elections: State senate

 Twenty seats from all even-numbered districts in the California State Senate are up for election.

 State Assembly

 All eighty seats of the California State Assembly are up for election.

+State propositions

+Since the enactment of Senate Bill 202 in 2011, only state propositions placed on the ballot by the state legislature may appear in the June primary election, and all measures placed via a petition signed by registered voters are automatically moved to the general election ballot.
+This year, the state legislature has only placed propositions on the November ballot.